-Acromioclavicular joint injuries are commonly known as shoulder separations.
-Injuries to the acromioclavicular joint usually are the result of downward force on the acromion.
-Acromioclavicular joint injuries are commonly called AC joint separation or AC joint dislocation.
+Acromioclavicular joint injuries are also known as shoulder separations, acromioclavicular joint separation or acromioclavicular joint dislocation and occur as a result of downward force on the acromion.

 Anatomy of Acromioclavicular Joint